-Calculations based on such types of models require not only the use of a developed Tourism Satellite Account but also of a developed System of National Accounts as well.
-This system should incorporate not only a detailed supply and use table, but one where it is possible to identify the imported component of each of the cells representing inputs of all industries, and not only of tourism industries, and of internal tourism consumption.
+Calculations based on such types of models require not only the use of a developed Tourism Satellite Account but of a developed System of National Accounts as well.
+Additionally, this system should incorporate not only a detailed supply and use table, but one where it is possible to identify separately the imported component of each of the cells representing inputs of all industries, as well as of internal tourism consumption (or of total tourism internal demand).
 It would also be necessary to identify, within tourism gross fixed capital formation its imported components.